BestGamersH/Multipurpose-Discord-Bot/README.md

      * `consumer_secret` you can get from: [twitter Developers](https://developer.twitter.com)
      * `access_token` you can get from: [twitter Developers](https://developer.twitter.com)
      * `access_token_secret` you can get from: [twitter Developers](https://developer.twitter.com)

+  4. Optionally, you can change the API key for AIChat by creating your own url at Brainshop.ai: https://brainshop.ai/.
+This lets you set the name and other details of your AI.

 </details>